chanzuckerberg/edu-design-system/docs/COMPONENTS.md

 This codebase contains all the components, [recipes](https://bradfrost.com/blog/post/design-system-components-recipes-and-snowflakes/), and pages to successfully build the presentation view of product screens.

+The top-level organization you can find in storybook is as follows:

+- Design tokens
+- Documentation
+- Components
+- Pages
+- Recipes

 ## Working with components

 ### Using components